Search

 Grants are not discretionary income, so any funds awarded will only be for use on specific activities related to your grant project.

-So, while you can apply for free, there are always costs associated with getting a grant—from planning and administering your project, to hiring a grant writer, and meeting the aforementioned additional tax obligation.
+So, while you can apply for free, there are always costs associated with getting a grant—from planning and administering your project, to hiring a grant writer and meeting the aforementioned additional tax obligation.

 Some grants will also require you to demonstrate your own funding co-contributions or will only provide funding up to a certain percentage of your total project cost.

-Business grants are designed to help organisations achieve specific outcomes that align to government-led economic or social priorities.
+Government grants are designed to help organisations achieve specific outcomes that align to government-led economic or social priorities.

 To win a grant, an organisation must apply, and outshine other applicants.
 The application process is always competitive because a grant program’s total funding allocation will be capped.
 This means many organisations may apply, but only some will be awarded a grant.

-Applicants need to meet specific eligibility criteria to win funding (eligibility criteria could include being a certain type of organisation, e.g., a sports club, or a tech company), and clearly address a set of assessment criteria in their application responses.
+Applicants need to meet specific eligibility criteria to win funding (eligibility criteria could include being a certain type of organisation, e.g., a manufacturer, a sports club, or a tech company), and clearly address a set of assessment criteria in their application responses.

 At their core, grants are about supporting initiatives that help to build and maintain a prosperous nation.
 Grants can be awarded to stimulate innovation in manufacturing, develop new products, revitalise struggling communities, or support cutting edge research in science, technology, defence, space, and other technical sectors.